Laffa6/tab-to-device/README.md

 # tab-to-device
 An open-source chrome extension :

-Create a QRcode of your current url
+Generate a QRcode of your current tab URL with just a click.

+Thanks to neocotic for his QRious library ! https://github.com/neocotic/qrious